-The School Library Studies program offers a master's degree for those who wish to become teacher librarians and qualify for the K-12 teacher librarian endorsement in Iowa.
-This program prepares students to become teacher librarians who use their acquired knowledge of children and young people, books and information technologies, curriculum and the power of collaboration to enhance the learning experiences of students in their schools.
+The School Library Studies program offers an online master's degree for those who wish to become teacher librarians and qualify for the K-12 teacher librarian endorsement in Iowa.

 More information about the teacher librarian profession and the MA program is available through School Library Studies, Department of Curriculum and Instruction.

 Courses are offered online using eLearning, a learning management system requiring Internet access and a web browser.
 Many courses meet once per week via interactive video conferencing.
 One in-person, hands-on Saturday class session will be held on the UNI campus during the first fall semester.
 While most students encounter very few technical difficulties, our team of support specialists is available to assist you as needed.